globeandmail/startr/README.md

   * Capture reporting questions and answers from the data
   * Generate updatable reports, graphics, and datasets throughout the analysis

-Input files are treated as raw and read-only while outputs, including data, plots and reports, are treated as a disposible product.
+Input files are treated as raw and read-only while outputs, including data, plots and reports, are treated as a disposable product.
 No variables should ever be overwritten or reassigned to prevent order-of-execution accidents.

 ## How do I use this?